 GLOVES, HATS, SCARVES, CUSHIONS & HOTTIE COVERS

-All of these products are made from 100% lambswool which gives a lovely, soft durable fabric but they do need washing carefully to avoid shrinking them.
-If you are a 'shrinker' they can be dry cleaned!
-Basically heat, agitation, and detergent are the enemies of wool, so aim to soak and rinse the dirt out.
-The good news is wool is extremely easy to clean with just water.
+All of these products are made from 100% lambswool which gives a lovely, soft, durable fabric, but they do need washing carefully to avoid shrinking them.
+If you are a 'shrinker', they can be dry cleaned!
+Heat, agitation, and detergent are the enemies of wool, so aim to soak and rinse the dirt out.
+The great news is wool is extremely easy to clean with just water.

-Whether you are washing your garment by hand or machine it is always a good idea to fully soak them in cold water before washing this will prevent shrinking or felting.
+Whether you are washing your garment by hand or machine, it is always a good idea to thoroughly soak them in cold water before washing this will prevent shrinking or felting.

-If washing in the machine, choose a gentle wool cycle and if possible adjust the temperature to 20 degrees.
-Use a wool wash but only half the amount recommended by the manufacturer, a little bit of soap can shift a lot of dirt which only sits on the surface of wool (or make your own form a diluted solution of non-bio liquid with a few drops of essential oils, lavender is good or even use baby shampoo).
-Add half cap of fabric conditioner to the final rinse.
-Once the wool cycle is complete you can give your woollens and extra spin to remove any excess water.
-Dry flat on a towel.
+If washing in the machine, choose a gentle wool cycle and if possible, adjust the temperature to 20 degrees.
+Use a wool wash but only half the amount recommended by the manufacturer.
+A little bit of soap can shift a lot of dirt which sits on the surface of wool (or make your own from a diluted solution of non-bio liquid with a few drops of essential oils, lavender is perfect or even use baby shampoo).
+Add a half cap of fabric conditioner to the final rinse.
+Once the wool cycle is complete, you can give your woollens and extra spin to remove any excess water — dry flat on a towel.
 Once dry give the item a gentle press with a steam iron to reshape, leaving it to cool and 'set' before moving off the ironing board.